Selection Cannes 1994, 'Un Certain Regard'

 Carthago 1994, Special Jury Award

-Set in the then Portuguese colony Guinea Bissau in the 1960's, the rice peasant IALA is confronted with losing the authority over his two sons.
+In XIME, set in the village with that name in then Portuguese colony Guinea Bissau in the 1960's, the rice peasant IALA is confronted with losing the authority over his two sons.

-RAUL, the elder son, through the help of VITTORIO, the ltalian priest from the little village school, has been sent to the seminary in the big city.
+Through the help of Vittorio, the ltalian priest from the little village school, his elder son Raul has been sent to the seminary in the big city.

 No one knows that he has, in fact, joined the liberation movement against the Portuguese colonial regime.

-BEDAN, the younger son, remaining behind in the village, is in opposition to the traditional authority of the village elders.
+Bedan, the younger son, staying behind in the village, is in opposition to the traditional authority of the village elders.

 Moreover, he is also secretly in love with his father's young bride to be!